Tips for Planning a Vegan Wedding Buffet – Part 2

 You arrive and the kitchen has been left in a mess OR you get stuck in roadworks/traffic

 Allow yourself time to deal with any problems that arise on the day.
 Check your route for roadworks.
-The traffic during UK school holidays can be horrendous, especially on Saturdays.
+The traffic during UK school holidays can be very very busy, especially on Saturdays.
 The Summer school holidays run from mid-July to the end of August.

 Your vehicle breaks down on the way to the venue